 20. Buy Spices in Bulk

-21. Grow Your Own Vegetables & Herbs
+21. Grow Your Own Vegetables and Herbs

 23. Order Alcohol Online Through Drizly

 Another option for saving money on your liquor tab is Drizly.
-They maintain a database of local liquor stores all over the country, along with their inventory and pricing.
+They maintain a database of local liquor stores all over the country along with their inventory and pricing.
 You can find the lowest prices near you and have your order delivered to your home or office.

 24. Find Local BYOB Restaurants

 Restaurants typically mark up their wines and alcoholic beverages by three or four times retail pricing.
-That $20 bottle of Syrah you like can easily spike to $80 on a restaurant’s wine list.
+That $20 bottle of syrah you like can easily spike to $80 on a restaurant’s wine list.

 Instead, research local restaurants with a bring-your-own-bottle policy.
 There aren’t many in most markets, so it often takes some digging to find them.
 But it’s worth it.

-25. Explore Second Label Wines
+25. Explore Second-Label Wines

-Bordeaux has a long history of “second label” wines: bottles that don’t represent a major chateau’s absolute best grapes but still taste great.
+Bordeaux has a long history of “second-label” wines: bottles that don’t represent a major chateau’s absolute best grapes but still taste great.

-Or perhaps the difference is in a characteristic that you don’t care about.
-For example, the second label wine might have slightly less complexity but be just as smooth or even smoother.
+Or perhaps the difference is in a characteristic you don’t care about.
+For example, the second-label wine might have slightly less complexity but be just as smooth or even smoother.

-Find out more about second label wines on The Wine Cellar Insider.
+Find out more about second-label wines on The Wine Cellar Insider.

-26. Do A Blind Taste Test at Home
+26. Do a Blind Taste Test at Home

 Have someone not participating in the tasting bag each bottle and number them.
 Then go through and taste each, keeping notes about how you liked each numbered bottle.